yoest/Topic-Modeling-Analysis/README.md

     - Are there other dimensionality reduction methods than UMAP that can be used ?
     - Are there other clustering methods than HDBSCAN that can be used ?
 - vONTSS ?

-## Misc

-- **Create a flow of idea globally (i.e. add questions ?) to better understand questions that I had and why did I try one thing or another**